joinbox/loopback-component-remote-microservice/README.md

                     // legacy format, will be transformed to { expose: false, isGlobal: false, isPublic: false }
                     "ModelName2": false,
                     "ModelName3": {
-                        // the model is hooked into the app "expose": true,
+                        // the model is hooked into the app (or exposed on the api) "expose": true,
-                        // the model will be attached to the application and can be consumed globally "isGlobal": true
+                        // the model will be attached to the application and can be consumed globally (default: true) "isGlobal": true
-                        // the model will be reachable via api "isPublic": true,
+                        // the model will be reachable via api (default: false) "isPublic": true,
                     }
                 }